Trump vows huge new China tariffs as markets nosedive

 He said on social media that if China did not immediately back down "the United States will impose ADDITIONAL Tariffs on China of 50%, effective April 9th."

-With the incoming 34 percent rate and new 50 percent threat, the total additional tariffs this year could hit 104 percent, the White House told AFP.
+With the incoming 34% rate and new 50% threat, the total additional tariffs this year could hit 104%, the White House told AFP.

 Stock markets and oil prices collapsed further, as trading floors across the world were overcome by waves of selling after last week's sharp losses.